expressjs-rest-api

 3. If the repository already has router modules, extend them.
 If not, generate reusable Router modules instead of putting all endpoints directly in the app bootstrap.

 4. Keep controllers thin.
-Put validation in middleware, orchestration in controllers, and persistence in repositories or services.
+Put validation in middleware, orchestration in controllers, and persistence behind repositories.

 5. Reuse an existing composition pattern for dependencies when it exists.
 If it does not, generate a lightweight composition module rather than constructing shared clients in every controller.